ayebear/picoes/README.md

 #### Run systems

-Run all systems registered in the world.
+Run all systems in the order they were registered.

 ```javascript
 world.run()
 ```

 Before running, you may initialize systems to call the init() method on them.

 ```javascript
 world.init()
 ```